Introduction

 Testnets are currently disable in CLI but will be added very shortly.

-The first thing to do in the CLI is to choose the chain config and wallets to use.
+The first thing to do in the CLI is to choose which environment to use.
+There are three main environments:

 Run: